Empirical Bayes PCA in high dimensions: Theoretical guarantees

 \end{enumerate} \end{proposition}

-Suppose the priors $\bar{\pi}_*$ and $\pi_*$ are such that (\ref{eq:fixedpoint}) has a unique fixed point $(\bar{Q},Q)$.
-In the Bayesian setting where the rows of $\bU$ and $\bV$ are random and i.i.d.\ with distributions $\bar{\pi}_*$ and $\pi_*$, \cite[Proposition 3]{miolane2017fundamental} shows that for Lebesgue-a.e.\ values of the signal strengths $(s_1,\ldots,s_k)$, this fixed point characterizes the Bayes-optimal squared-error risk for estimating $\bU{S}\bV^\top$ in the model (\ref{eq:model}):
+Finally, suppose $\bar{\pi}_*,\pi_*$ are such that \eqref{eq:fixedpoint} has a unique fixed point $(\bar{Q},Q)$.
+In the Bayesian setting where rows of $\bU$ and $\bV$ are random and i.i.d., Proposition 3 of \cite{miolane2017fundamental} shows that this fixed point characterizes the Bayes-optimal squared-error risk for estimating $\bU{S}\bV^\top$:

-where the infimum is taken over all possible (measurable) estimators $\hat{\bX}(\bY)$, and achieved at the Bayes estimator $\bbE[\bU S \bV^\top \mid \bY]$.
+where the infimum is over all (measurable) estimators $\hat{\bX}(\bY)$ and achieved at the Bayes estimator $\bbE[\bU S \bV^\top \mid \bY]$.
 Exact computation of this Bayes estimator may be intractable.
-The below verifies that the asymptotic error of EB-PCA (and hence also of the oracle Bayes AMP algorithm in \cite{montanari2017estimation}) approaches this Bayes optimal error as $t \to \infty$.
-This type of result has been stated for the setting of rank $k=1$ in \cite{barbier2016mutual,montanari2017estimation}.
+The below verifies that the asymptotic error of EB-PCA (and hence also of the oracle Bayes AMP algorithm) approaches this Bayes-optimal error as $t \to \infty$.
+This type of result has been stated for rank $k=1$ in \cite{barbier2016mutual,montanari2017estimation}.